-There is strong evidence stating intermediate import and foreign price indices have a strongly significant effect on the domestic price inflation.
-This may certainly justify the fact that Ethiopian economy has been highly dependent on the intermediate goods import.
-Contrarily, the world food price does not have a significant effect on the overall inflation.
-The main reason is that the progressive agricultural growth has possibly undermined the effect of world food price shock.
+There is strong evidence stating that intermediate import and foreign price indices have a strongly significant 483 effect on the domestic price inflation.
+This may certainly justify the fact that Ethiopian economy has been highly 484 dependent on the intermediate goods import.
+Contrarily, the world food price does not have a significant effect 485 on the overall inflation.
+The main reason is that the progressive agricultural growth has possibly undermined 486 the effect of world food price shock.
 This is also consistent with the findings of Loening et al. (2007).
-As far as the effect of real output growth is concerned, our evidence strongly asserted that it does not have a significant effect on price inflation.
-The positive sign may simply indicate the fact that the major inflationary episodes has occurred during the period of drastic economic growth.
-This evidence certainly rejects the government's claim to explain the cause of recent inflation in favor of the demand pull inflation hypothesis (see also Girma 2012; Desta 2008; Haji and Gelaw 2012) as it is also proved in the money market equilibrium relationship.
+As far as 487 the effect of real output growth is concerned, our evidence strongly asserted that it does not have a significant 488 effect on price inflation.
+The positive sign may simply indicate the fact that the major inflationary episodes 489 has occurred during inflation is that monetary policy may not be effective due to market inefficiency in the 490 oligopolistic agricultural market structure (Klugman and loaning 2007); perhaps the undergoing agricultural 491 reforms and structural constraints may also exert pervasive hindrances behind reasonable price formation in the 492 agricultural market, which would have blocked the effect of ongoing monetary policy to combat the rising price 493 inflation.
+This is also theoretically consistent from the Structuralists point of view.
+494